canonical/vanilla-framework/templates/docs/patterns/pagination.md

 View example of the pagination pattern
 </a></div>

+### Article pagination

+In some cases, providing information about the previous / next item in the set may be more important than being able to quckly jump to an arbitrary page.
+Examples of this could be chronologically ordered blog posts, articles, a sequence of instructions that need to be performed in a sequence, etc. In those cases, consider using the article pagination pattern:

+<div class="embedded-example"><a href="/docs/examples/patterns/article-pagination" class="js-example">
+View example of the article pagination pattern
+</a></div>

-### Import the pagination component
+### Import

+#### Pagination component

-To import just this component into your project, copy the snippet below and include it in your main Sass file.
+To import the pagination component into your project, copy the snippet below and include it in your main Sass file.

 ```scss
 @import 'patterns_pagination';